sunny7899/sunny7899/README.md

 Video conferencing tools

 ### 🤔 I’m looking for help with
+I have lots of ideas to work on need people who can collaborate & work together.
-Backend (NestJS), Frontend (ReactJS, GatsBy), static site generators
+Also looking for people who have good knowledge of Backend (NestJS), Frontend (ReactJS, GatsBy), static site generators

 ### ⚡ Fun fact: